Proxihox/RCd/README.md

 Setting up and testing:

 Git clone repository and run `./setup.sh` once to install requirements and compile the Reverse Coding file.
+Open the config.py file and fill in the variables as required.
 Launch the server using `python3 main.py` .